lhiuming/exercises-code/fcg/README.md

-# solutions to *Fundamentals of Computer Graphics*
+# Solutions to *Fundamentals of Computer Graphics*

 In Progress.

 ## todos

+- Finish the course;
-- fix the making problem in asst1
+- Go through the book exercises;
+- Add a description for this sub-repository.